This is our secret list of tips for how to cyberstalk a property in Queensland like a structural engineering professional.

 The mapping tool is like a Google Maps view on steroids – you can easily tell a property street address and find applications in a local area by scrolling around on the map – pretty handy!

-I couldn’t find the old 1946 map of Brisbane (is it even on Development.i?) so if you need to know your post-war status you can always go back to pdonline (watch this video by Peta to find out about the Traditional Building Character overlay: https://youtu.be/JO1RMIdHpvk)
+I couldn’t find the old 1946 map of Brisbane (is it even on Development.i?) so if you need to know your post-war status you can always go to ArcGIS but first watch this video by Peta to find out about the Traditional Building Character overlay: https://youtu.be/JO1RMIdHpvk)

 Yay Brisbane Council for coming of age and saving us from pdonline.